Constitution & By-Laws

 SECTION III.
 COMMITTEES

-may be appointed that will act in an advisory role to
+may be appointed to act in an advisory role by researching

-issues and offer recommendations to the Company.
+issues and offering recommendations to the Company.
 They may

 also be responsible for